napari/napari/docs/source/plugins/for_plugin_developers.rst

 "promise" to call functions created by external developers & installed by the user.

-1. **Hook Specifications**:  Wherever napari supports hooks, we have created "*hook specifications*", which are well-documented function signatures that define the API (or "contract") that a plugin developer must adhere to when writing their function
+1. **Hook Specifications**:  For each supported hook, we have created "*hook specifications*", which are well-documented function signatures that define the API (or "contract") that a plugin developer must adhere to when writing their function